jaydeluca/aws-certification-notes/AWS-Certified-Developer/AWS-CDA-Notes/Other-AWS-Services/SQS.md

 - While the regular short polling returns immediately (even if the message queue being polled is empty), long polling doesn't return a response until a message arrives in the message queue, or the long poll times out
 - As such, long polling can save you money

+## SQS Dead Letter Queue
+A dead letter queue lets you set aside and isolate messages that can't be processed correctly, to determine why their processing didn't succeed

 ## SQS - Exam Tips
  - SQS is a distributed message queueing system
  - Allows you to decouple the components of an application so that they are independent